On today's practice:

 "We felt very fortunate when the draft concluded that Sunday afternoon that he was still out there on the board and we were able to target guys.
 This year's college free agent class was a little bit different since we weren't able to go out and sign them the day after the draft.
 We were able to continue the process of evaluation.
 I thought Thomas (Dimtroff) and his staff did a great job of putting the board together under the calm of a couple of weeks and getting prepared, instead of having to do that when you've just gone through the draft and you're basically in a free-for-all with all the college free agents.
 He's been very impressive.
 As I said yesterday, on special teams is where he first showed up and he's going to get the opportunity to play some defensive snaps this week."

-On Devonta Freeman's injury last season and how that affected the game planning:
+On Michael Turner's injury last season and how that affected the game planning:

 "We were all aware of the situation that Michael was going through last year, in terms of his groin.
 To me, it just validates what kind of guy he is.
 He's a tough guy.
 He doesn't complain.
 He's going to fight through injuries and do whatever he has to do to be prepared.
 We think that he is in a better place this year than he was last year and we certainly hope that it will mean more production on the field."

 "The situation with Ray is that he will get some plays.
 We're going to make sure that we're smart in what we're doing, in terms of this being his first exposure.
 If he's feeling comfortable and it's going well, we'll make a decision during the ball game.
 The number of snaps that our guys will play and how long we'll keep our guys out there, we've got an idea of how long we want to go but again, that could change based on what happens in the early part of the ball game.
 He has no different play count than anyone else."

 On whether he is anxious to see Edwards play: